- 1Take action; do something: they urged Washington to act [with infinitive]: governments must act to reduce pollutionMore example sentences

 get (or be) in on the act

-- • informal Become (or be) involved in a particular activity, in order to gain an advantage: many German breeders want to get in on the actMore example sentences
+- • informal Become or be involved in a particular activity, in order to gain profit or advantage.More example sentences

 - And libraries have also been getting in on the act with book quizzes and other activities to help youngsters experience the magic of reading.